publicdocs/uscode/assets/md/titles/usc37/us/usc/t37/ch8/schIII/m__us_usc_t37_s476.md

             (B)

-             Subject to uniform regulations prescribed by the Secretaries concerned, in the case of a permanent change of station in which the Secretary concerned has authorized transportation of a motor vehicle under section 2634  <sup>\[1\]</sup>  <sup><sup> 1 See References in Text note below. </sup></sup>  of title 10 (except when such transportation is authorized from the old duty station to the new duty station), the member is entitled to a monetary allowance for transportation of that motor vehicle—
+             Subject to uniform regulations prescribed by the Secretaries concerned, in the case of a permanent change of station in which the Secretary concerned has authorized transportation of a motor vehicle under [section 2634 of title 10][/us/usc/t10/s2634] (except when such transportation is authorized from the old duty station to the new duty station), the member is entitled to a monetary allowance for transportation of that motor vehicle—

                 (i)